okurka12/ipk_proj1_livestream/README.md

 # Demo files for the IPK first project livestream

-Here you'll find all the files shown on the livestream (link? 🤔)
+Here you'll find all the files shown on the livestream (https://www.youtube.com/watch?v=vyVJRc0kr6s)

 # Contents